 The award was established in Susan Scott’s name to recognize and celebrate her work and compassion as the Founding Director of the Staley School of Leadership Studies.

-The award honors outstanding individuals who are exercising leadership in a range of organizational, professional and civic settings.
-Originally named the “Lifetime Leadership Award”, the award was changed to honor Dean Holen for his tremendous support of Leadership Studies.
+The award honors outstanding individuals who are exercising leadership in a range of organizational, professional, and civic settings.
+Originally named the “Lifetime Leadership Award”, the award was changed to honor Dean Holen for his tremendous support of The Staley School of Leadership Studies.

 This award honors students that will have lived the mission of the Staley School of Leadership Studies through their community engagement and service to others, and have made great impact as a citizen leader.